samboy/ObHack/FreeDoom/README.md

 and settings has a very prominent Hall of Mirrors issue).
 If using ObHack with Chocolate Doom, it is best to play tiny indoors maps.

+Another thing: The wall poster in MAP12 of a burning fire has significant moire issues in Chocolate Doom and other source ports which do not use graphics acceleration.
+The solution to this problem is to play the game in Doomsday 1.8.6 or another source port with accelerated graphics.

 ## Designed for ObHack

 This wad, while a very short playable Doom2-like game, is designed to